-His relationship with the Wall family continued to grow, and both Avila and Derek were asked to participate in a Restorative Justice Council event in front of hundreds of people.
+His relationship with the Wall family continued to grow, and both Joe and Derek were asked to participate in a Restorative Justice Council event in front of hundreds of people.

-That night, Amy's father approached Avila, hugged him, and said, "I love you, Joe."
-Years later, Rick's actions and words still affect Avila.
+The night of the event, Amy's father approached Joe, hugged him, and said, "I love you, Joe."
+Years later, Rick's actions and words that evening still affect Joe.

 Joe Avila has not let his second chance at life go to waste.
-Instead, he's found a way to give back.
+Instead, he's found a way to give back with Prison Fellowship®.

-Avila has remained active in New Hope Community Church, serving as an elder, and with his wife as Angel Tree® coordinators.
+Through it all, Joe has remained active in New Hope Community Church, serving as an elder and with his wife as Angel Tree coordinators.

 DID YOU ENJOY THIS ARTICLE?